robertklep/node-trakt-api/README.md

 ### API methods

-All API methods are generated from `endpoints.json`.
-The endpoints that have a `name` property are the ones that are implemented.
-An API method may be passed parameters, some required, some optional.
-Required parameters are enforced and will cause an error to be returned if not defined.
+All API methods are generated from `endpoints.json`, although not all are implemented yet (see below).
+API methods generally have required and optional arguments.
+Required arguments are enforced and will cause an error to be thrown if not defined.

-An API method may be passed an optional `OPTIONS` object, which only makes sense for some endpoints.
-Valid option:
+All API methods also accept an optional `OPTIONS` object.
+There's one valid option for now:

 * `extended`: use an [extended information level](http://docs.trakt.apiary.io/#introduction/extended-info)

+##### Promises versus callbacks

 If you don't like promises, or just prefer old school callbacks, pass a function as last argument.
 Otherwise, all methods return a promise.
 See the example above.

-##### Methods currently implemented:
+### Methods currently implemented

 ```javascript
 trakt.search(QUERY[, TYPE][, CALLBACK])